 From the pathlength and knowledge of the dimensions of the container (microtiter plate well), we can calculate the total volume of the dispensed solution.
 By measuring a second dye at a different wavelength and applying ratiometric principles (see Benefits, below), we obtain greater measurement accuracy, and can accurately measure volumes as small as 10 nL (0.010 μL).

 Ratiometric photometry and measurements conducted with Artel’s dye solutions provide measurement of small liquid volumes with a high degree of accuracy traceable to the International System of Units (SI).
-For the PCS, this technology conforms to ISO 8655-7.

 The ratiometric method is a refinement of photometry designed to overcome the accuracy limitations of traditional single-dye photometric volume measurements by employing two standardized dyes and absorbance readings in pairs that can be combined into absorbance ratio readings.